 The Bill sets a new greenhouse gas emissions reduction target, to reduce all greenhouse gases (except biogenic methane) to net zero by 2050.
 In practice this means we will not have to reduce our emissions to zero but any emissions will need to be offset by actions such as tree planting.
-As a result of negotiations with NZ First, the ZCAB includes a "split gas" target, so vulnerable communities methane has a different target than long-lived gases, like carbon dioxide.
+As a result of negotiations with NZ First, the ZCAB includes a "split gas" target, so methane has a different target than long-lived gases, like carbon dioxide.
 The target in the Bill is to reduce emissions of biogenic methane within the range of 24–47 per cent below 2017 levels by 2050 including to 10 per cent below 2017 levels by 2030.

 Te Tiriti o Waitangi and consultation

 Māori engagement and the Government’s obligations under Te Tiriti o Waitangi were consistently mentioned across submissions , not just by iwi/Māori groups.
 These raised concerns about the impacts on move of a transition to a low emissions economy.
 They also raised the importance of a partnership structure to effectively represent the range of Māori, hapū and iwi views and suggested structuring the Commission to effectively provide for this or establishing a Māori Climate Change Advisory Group.
 The ZCAB goes some way towards allaying these concerns but does not provide for stakeholder representatives on the Commission.

 The Bill amends section 3A of the CCRA which provides for the Crown’s responsibility to give effect to Te Tiriti o Waitangi by inserting: